secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 assert_eq!(1000, value.count);
 ```

-Finally, back in your `Secret Box workspace` terminal, run your unit tests with:
+Finally, back in your `Secret Box Workspace` terminal, run your unit tests with:

 ```bash
 make test